fasferraz/bg96/README.md

          0.2.11 - Establish Multi PDNs with the same APN 0.2.12 - NETLIGHT output mode
          0.2.13 - IMS Function Control
-         0.2.14 - RI Behaviour when RING URC is Presented 0.2.15 - RI Behaviour when Incoming SMS URCs are Presented 0.2.16 - RI Behaviour when Other URCs are Presented 0.2.17 - RI Signal Output Carrier
+         0.2.14 - RI Behavior when RING URC is Presented 0.2.15 - RI Behavior when Incoming SMS URCs are Presented 0.2.16 - RI Behavior when Other URCs are Presented 0.2.17 - RI Signal Output Carrier
          0.2.18 - Delay URC Indication
          0.2.19 - URC Output Port for CMXU